Below is a list of our most “Frequently Asked Questions” concerning:

 Who do I contact with questions about property tax bills, payments or property tax amounts?

-How can taxes go up when property values don't?
+How can taxes change when property values don't?

 Value changes don’t equal tax changes.
 One of the most common misunderstandings about property tax is that the tax is strictly value-driven and, therefore, that a 10 percent increase in appraised or assessed value would translate into a 10 percent increase in tax.
 In a budget-driven system, higher values force levy rates downward and partially offset increasing taxes.
 In this type of system, increases in the total amount of property tax result only from increases in budgets submitted and approved by taxing districts.
 Unfortunately, a decrease in assessed value does not necessarily mean a tax decrease or adjustment.
 For most taxing districts, budgets are set in August or early September, so final property tax amounts aren’t certain until then.